Divisiones Regionales de Fútbol in Cantabria: Regional Preferente de Cantabria

 The Regional Preferente de Cantabria is one of the lower levels of the Spanish Football League.
 It is held every year.
 It stands at the sixth level of Spanish football.
 All of the clubs are based in Cantabria.

 The League

 The league consists of one group of 18 teams.
-At the end of the season, the first, second and third are promoted to Tercera División RFEF - Group 3.
+At the end of the season, the first, second and third are promoted to Tercera Federación - Group 3.
 The bottom three are relegated to the Primera Regional de Cantabria.